ChrisHandley/intro-to-python-flask/_episodes/01-intro.md

 To run the Flask app we can either;

 ~~~
-$ python3 app.py
+$ python3 microblog.py
 ~~~
 {: .terminal}

 or

 ~~~
+$ export FLASK_APP=microblog.py
 $ flask run
 ~~~
 {: .terminal}

-The latter is performed in the directory and is looking for app.py.
+The latter is performed in the directory and is looking for microblog.py.
 Flask can be run with other keywords other than run.

 Doing so produces in the terminal the following